Skip to main content

 m/s

-For the next two exercises, make sure to remember all the steps for Explanations in Physics from Figure 2.1.2.
+For the next two exercises, review the steps for Explanations in Physics from Figure 2.1.2.

 3. Explanation: Direction of Velocity.